MichaelMoroz/TensorFrost/README.md

 - [ ] WGPU (for web)

 (hopefully im not going to abandon this project before finishing lol)

+(upd 1 year in: I now know that it is impossible to finish such a project without spending like 10 years on it huh)

 ## Contributing
 Contributions are welcome!
 If you want to contribute, please open an issue first to discuss the changes you want to make.